antonettprado/hh/README.md

 I will just display a diff between the master branch of bamboo and my working bamboo install (updated 10/16/2024).
 **Cool trick**: you can copy-paste this diff into a file and run `git apply [diff_file]` in the bamboo directory to apply these changes.
 However, this may break with future bamboo updates.
+If you get a single whitespace error, that means it worked
 ```diff
 diff --git a/bamboo/analysismodules.py b/bamboo/analysismodules.py
 index 7f15676..d902133 100644